data-players/archipelago-run-dockerhub/README.md

 # archipelago-run-dockerhub

-The easiest way to deploy an archipelago prepared by Data Players with few customisation thing !
+The easiest way to deploy an archipelago prepared by Data Players reday for few customisation thing !

 ## Data Players personnalisation